by Terry Heick

 15 Common Mistakes Teachers Make Teaching With Technology

-1. The teacher is choosing the technology.
+1. The teacher is choosing the technology they like.

 2. The teacher is choosing the function.

 This doesn’t mean you can’t choose the function, but if you students can’t control the technology the use nor its function, this can be problematic: the learning is passive from the beginning.